MecatronicaUncu/Red-Social-Asociacion/README.md

 Guide](https://docs.docker.com/engine/userguide/intro/) to understand
 how Docker works.

-You can run a shell in a container using the following command
+Run a shell in a container using the following command
 ```
 docker run -p 3000:3000 -t -i mecatronicauncu/red-social-asociacion-dev /bin/bash
 ```
-Then, you may run the server using the commands from the section [Running the server](#running-the-server).
+Then, run the server using the commands from the section [Running the server](#running-the-server).

 Multiple shells may be executed in the same container.